jabamar/KernelDensityBoundaries1D/README.md

 ### Requirements and installation

 Packages needed: sklearn, scipy, numpy

-To install, simply download the repo and add it to PYTHONPATH
+To install, simply download the repo and add it to your PYTHONPATH

 ### License